Overview

 Find and click on the Lease that requires the credit.

-On the Overview page of the lease, click on the Transaction tab.
+On the lease's page, click on the Transaction tab.
 Then click Issue Credit.

 On the Issue Credit window, enter the following: For the Account dropdown, select Bad Debt Expense.